 Always consider where your light is coming from.
-A light source set behind you as you work at your computer will almost certainly create annoying glare on your monitor.
+A light source set behind you as you work on your computer will almost certainly create annoying glare on your monitor.
 Likewise, look out for unintended shadows cast by lamps set up for task lighting.
 For instance, if you write with your right hand, your hand and arm may cast shadows if the task light is also set off on the right.
-Also, consider the location of windows when setting up your work spaces.
+Also, consider the location of windows when setting up your workspaces.

 04 of 05

 In general, it's best to have natural light in front of or next to work surfaces and computer screens to avoid glare and maximize your outside views.
-You can also position your workstation... facing north or south so that the sunlight doesn't throw a shadow during any point in the day.
+You can also position your workstation facing... north or south so that the sunlight doesn't throw a shadow at any point in the day.
 To accommodate varying levels of brightness during the day, solar shades to soften and reduce the heat without compromising the light and view.
-You can also try a simple blind or even a standing screen which will do a nice job of diffusing sunlight shining into a window.Continue to 5 of 5 below.
+You can also try a simple blind or even a standing screen which will do a nice job of diffusing sunlight shining through a window.Continue to 5 of 5 below.

 05 of 05